Ginger Snaps (film): Reception

 The film has a 90% approval rating on review aggregator website Rotten Tomatoes, based on 61 reviews; the average rating is 7.3/10.
 The site's consensus reads: "The strong female cast and biting satire of teenage life makes Ginger Snaps far more memorable than your average werewolf movie – or teen flick".
+Metacritic, which uses a weighted average, assigned the a score of 70 out of 100, based on 9 critics, indicating "generally favorable" reviews.

 Critics' praise was centered on the quality of acting by the two leads, the horrific metamorphosis reminiscent of Cronenberg, the use of lycanthropy as a metaphor for puberty, and the dark humour.
 The humour of the film was praised by Scott Tobias, writing for The A.V.
 Club, and he noted that it was a hybrid of Buffy the Vampire Slayer and the works of Cronenberg.

 Because the film links lycanthropy to menstruation and features two sisters, Ginger Snaps lends itself to a feminist critique.
 Feminist scholar Bianca Nielsen wrote: "By simultaneously depicting female bonds as important and fraught with difficulties, Ginger Snaps portrays the double-binds teenage girls face.
 Ginger is an embodiment of these impossible binaries: she is at once sexually attractive and monstrous, 'natural' and 'supernatural', human and animal, 'feminine' and transgressive, a sister and a rival".

 Critics who panned the film thought the puberty metaphor was too obvious, the characters too over-the-top (especially the mother), and the dark humour and horror elements unbalanced.

 Melora Koepke, a reporter for Maisonneuve, was one of the first people to declare Ginger Snaps a cult film.
 Frederick Blichert, writing for Vice, stated that Ginger Snaps was one of the greatest Canadian films of the 21st century.
 Perkins was inducted into Fangoria Hall of Fame in 2005, and Ginger Snaps was listed as one of the 101 Best Horror Movies You've Never Seen by Fangoria in 2009.
-It is ranked 78 on Time Out Londons list of 100 best horror films, Tom Huddleston calling it "the best teenage werewolf movie, period".
+It is ranked 78 on Time Out Londons list of 100 best horror films, with Tom Huddleston referring to the film as "the best teenage werewolf movie, period".